-Mulching Trees- The best mulch for a tree is its own leaves or needles.
+Mulching Trees- Trees benefit from not having grass around their trunk and even under their canopy, this allows more water and nutrients to ge to the trees roots.
+Mulching is great but don't over mulch.
+The best mulch for a tree is its own leaves or needles.
 Provide your tree with a tree ring of wood chip mulch out to the dripline, or edge of the canopy, and avoid having grass grow up to the trunk.
 This can also prevent unnecessary lawn mower or weed-whacker damage to the tree.

 Watering Trees-A newly planted tree needs supplemental watering for 12-18 months after its planted.
 It is better to water deeply but infrequently.
 In general, soil should be allowed to dry out between waterings.
 If it has not rained for 4-6 weeks then offer water even to established trees and shrubs.